-Decide the best time to start your fall fundraiser
+Decide the best time to start your fall fundraiser.

 Similarly, the success of your school fundraiser may depend on when you decide to start it.
 Many sponsors compete with other schools in their community to be the first sale on the block.
 The prevailing thought is people won't buy after being approached 3 or 4 times.

 Granted, some groups have no choice but to fundraise at certain times of the year.
 For example, consider spring sports groups.
-Fundraising in the fall can be hard as players are often involved in other activities.
+Fundraising in the fall can be challenging as players are often involved in other activities.

 Yet even this hurdle can be overcome.
 We worked for years with a high school baseball coach who raised money in the fall.
 Focusing on games in the spring was his top priority.
 He was able to gather all his players together for a September fundraiser.

 Amid the pandemic, things could be looking a lot different this fall.
 The onslaught of spring fundraiser cancellations has caused a cash crunch for nonprofits.
 One would think this would create an even greater demand for funds at the beginning of the school year.

 But previous trends may not be a good predictor.
 There's still a lot of uncertainty about how to get students best back to school safely.
 Fundraising is not the highest priority for schools right now.
 This will create an even greater need for money over time, especially as things open up.